 ‘Certainly Wick in itself possesses no beauty: bare, grey shores, grim grey houses, grim grey sea; not even the gleam of red tiles; not even the greenness of a tree.
 The southerly heights, when I came here, were black with people, fishers waiting on wind and night.
 Now all the boats have beaten out of the bay, and the Wick men stay indoors or wrangle on the quays with dissatisfied fish-curers, knee-high in brine, mud, and herring refuse.
 The day when the boats put out to go home to the Hebrides, the girl here told me there was ‘a black wind’; and on going out, I found the epithet as justifiable as it was picturesque.
 A cold, BLACK southerly wind, with occasional rising showers of rain; it was a fine sight to see the boats beat out a-teeth of it.
 In Wick I have never heard any one greet his neighbour with the usual ‘Fine day’ or ‘Good morning.’
 Both come shaking their heads, and both say, ‘Breezy, breezy!’
 And such is the atrocious quality of the climate, that the remark is almost invariably justified by the fact.
 The streets are full of the Highland fishers, lubberly, stupid, inconceivably lazy and heavy to move.
 You bruise against them, tumble over them, elbow them against the wall — all to no purpose; they will not budge; and you are forced to leave the pavement every step.’

-Now read a sterling and spirited defence of our ancestral dorp by Janis Paterson – also a descendant of the Bains of Wick who read my post and reached for her quill (I have paraphrased somewhat):
+Now read a sterling and spirited defence of our ancestral dorp by Janis Paterson – a feisty distant cousin, and also a descendant of the Bains of Wick; who read my post and reached for her quill (I have paraphrased somewhat):

 Ya boo sucks to RLS!
 Robert Louis Stevenson, was a sickly child.
 His father and his uncles were engineers who built lighthouses all over Scotland.
 Robert was sent to Wick, likely to get involved in building a breakwater there with his Uncle.
 But he was more interested in writing stories and was just not cut out for this sort of work.
 I believe he was also ill while in Wick.
 The first attempt at building the breakwater was washed away during a storm and also the second attempt.
 The work was then abandoned.
 I therefore propose that Robert just didn’t want to be in Wick, was ill, fed up with the weather and just wanted to get away to concentrate on his writing.
 The Stevenson family must have been excellent engineers, as all the lighthouses are still standing.
 Did Robert also feel that he was a failure as an apprentice engineer?